Aliases for PRKACG Gene

 GeneCards Summary for PRKACG Gene

 PRKACG (Protein Kinase CAMP-Activated Catalytic Subunit Gamma) is a Protein Coding gene.
-Diseases associated with PRKACG include Bleeding Disorder, Platelet-Type, 19 and Severe Autosomal Recessive Macrothrombocytopenia.
-Among its related pathways are Platelet activation and HTLV-I infection.
+Diseases associated with PRKACG include Bleeding Disorder, Platelet-Type, 19 and Stormorken Syndrome.
+Among its related pathways are Dopamine metabolism and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACA.

 UniProtKB/Swiss-Prot for PRKACG Gene